Different Types of Wills

 - There must be witnesses when you sign and date the will (typically two or three people who are not beneficiaries)

 Additionally, the testator must be of “sound mind” when they create a will.
 Essentially, this means the testator understands what a will is, what their will does, and who will benefit from the will.
-Read this article to learn more about how to make a valid will.
+Learn more about how to make a valid will.

 Generally speaking, a trust is an estate planning tool that transfers estate assets to named beneficiaries.
 Trusts often work alongside wills to create an overall estate plan.